It had been a week; Harry was absolutely exhausted and it was probably starting to show.

 "So you've slept with Riddle?" she asked immediately.
 Harry's eyes widened.

 "NO!
 Bloody hell – I – what the fuck?
 Of course I haven't!"

 "Then what's the point of you?
 You just said you were the errand boy and stuff?"

-Ron didn't look quite so enchanted her with suddenly, Hermione's head had tilted, a blush on her cheeks, whilst Harry just considered to shake his head mutely for several moments.
+A blush appeared on Hermione's cheeks.
+Ron didn't look quite so enchanted with her anymore, whilst Harry just continued to shake his head mutely for several moments.

-"Oh," her expression cleared, but there was still something about her that was putting him on edge, despite her pleasant smile.
+"Oh!"
+Her expression cleared, but there was still something about her that was putting him on edge, despite her pleasant smile.
 God, she was crazy!
 "You know, you'd make more money quicker by being a host.
 I'd be happy to help you out there."
-She stood up, with a smile to Hermione and a wink to Ron, sidling close to him, craning against him and pressing her lips to his ear.
-"I'd be happy to help you out there.
-You're quite cute really."
+She stood up, offering a smile to Hermione and a wink to Ron, before sidling close to him and pressing her lips to his ear.
+"I'd be ever so happy to help you out there.
+You're really quite cute."

-Harry cleared his throat, forcing a smile to his lips, tightly, because he didn't need to piss off more powerful rich kids.
+Harry cleared his throat, forcing a tight smile to his lips, because he didn't need to piss off more powerful rich kids.

 "Call me Bella," she purred.